Cover photo by Andrew & Heather Hodgson.

 Length up to 31mm; Wingspan reaches 40mm.

-A small, variable damselfly.
-Most easily mistaken for a Sprite (Pseudagrion) or Bluet (Africallagma; Azuragrion).
-The most diagnostic features of Ischnura senegalensis are the bicoloured pterostigmas, distinctively shaped blue marking on segments 8 and 9, and the dark metallic blue patch on segment 2.
+The Tropical Bluetail is a small, variable damselfly.
+It is most easily mistaken for a Sprite (Pseudagrion) or Bluet (Africallagma; Azuragrion).
+In males, the most diagnostic features are the bicoloured pterostigmas, distinctively shaped blue marking on segments 8 and 9, and the dark metallic blue patch on segment 2.
 Note that the sides of the thorax may be green or sometimes blue.

-Females are very variable.
+Females are very variable and can be dull greenish, brown, or orange.
 The side of the thorax is brown or greenish-brown in aged females.
-Mature females have green thorax sides and immature females show bright orange sides.
+Mature females have green thorax sides while immature females exhibit bright orange sides.
+Orange females could be mistaken for a female Palmiet Sprite (Pseudagrion furcigerum), but are smaller and have thicker black markings on the thorax

 Click here for more details on identification.